13 Escape Room Cipher Ideas That Encode Mystery & Mayhem

 Book codes swap whole words.

 Book codes are caked in so much old-school awesomeness they're practically moldy!
 The resulting ciphertext just looks like a random miss-match of numbers and without the original text is unbreakable!
 All you have to do is replace each word in your message with the number that corresponds to that position in your book.

 How To Make Your Own Book Code:

-- Grab an old book or newspaper.
-You can download a customizeable template in the Grand Theft Antimatter kit.
+Grab an old book or newspaper.
+You can download a customizeable template in the Rebel Revolt kit.

 Vigenere / Grid Code

-This code's a great puzzle for the Master Challenge in your escape room.
-It's not easy to understand, but will never forget cracking it.
+This code's a perfectly boss-level puzzle for the Master Challenge in your escape room.
+It's not easy to understand, but your crew will never forget cracking it.

 We're going to use a grid of 26 different Caesar Ciphers and look up XY coordinates on that grid to encode our text.
 It's kind of like playing that board game Battleships where you destroy your opponents ships by guessing X and Y coordinates.

 Enter your plaintext message in the top row.
 Each letter here is the column to check the table for (X coordinate).